Home

 In addition to enabling homeowners to obtain insurance for their homes, a 4-point inspection can provide several benefits, including:

-• Determing Maintenance Needs—Your 4-point inspection report can help you identify and prioritize which of your home’s systems need repairs or upgrades.
+• Determining Maintenance Needs—Your 4-point inspection report can help you identify and prioritize which of your home’s systems need repairs or upgrades.
 Detecting problems early can also help you save money in the long run.
 You can avoid costly emergency repairs by addressing issues before they escalate into major repairs.

 • Improving Your Home’s Safety—Your 4-point inspection can uncover issues that pose health and safety risks.
 For example, an inspector may find mold that can cause illness or identify fire risks in your electrical system.
 Certain repairs and upgrades can make your home safer and healthier.